 Showing your customers that you have real people creating your business’s content helps to highlight the human element of your company.
 Send out a newsletter with pictures and small blurbs about your content creators.
 Create a social media post that talks a little about your writers or graphic designers.
 Maybe add a section to your website that lists your team members’ names and positions within the company.

 Whether you have a large team or a small staff, showcasing your company’s people and talent can help you connect with customers more easily.
 If you’re creating blogs and articles, it’s also helpful to list the writer’s name and photo in the content they develop.

 Still looking for more ways to develop humanized content?
 Talk with a content marketing agency, like CopyPress.
-Not only can we help you develop more humanized content, but we can also find new ways to reach and engage your target audience.
-From content writing to syndication, we have the services and experts to help your marketing strategy succeed.
+Not only are we experts at helping our clients develop more humanized content, but we make sure the content we create focuses on the keywords your target audience is searching for more information about.
+From content writing to syndication, we have the services and professionals to help your marketing strategy succeed.
 Schedule a call with us today!

 In less than a decade, infographics have evolved from basic charts and graphs to complex visual devices that pack a lot of information...

 Blogging is an excellent way to boost your website’s search engine optimization (SEO) rating, which in turn improves your search engine ranking and...

 We’ve all seen how advertising works at its most basic: the product isn’t really what’s for sale.
 What you buy is how your...